Grant

 • Anxiety Disorders, including Social Anxiety, Health Anxiety, Phobias, Panic, and general anxiety

 Dr. Holland earned his doctoral degree in clinical psychology from Southern Methodist University after receiving a bachelor’s in psychology from the University of Texas at Austin.
-During doctoral training at SMU, he trained with some of the leading researchers in OCD and anxiety.
-Dr. Holland went on to earn specialized certification in Exposure and Response Prevention (ERP) for treating OCD and related disorders through The International OCD Foundation.
-In addition to clinical work, he has taught and trained graduate students in cognitive behavioral therapy at SMU and UTSW.
-He received the teaching excellence award for a CBT course he taught at UT Southwestern.
+He trained at SMU’s Anxiety Research & Treatment Program, Children’s Medical Center, and UC Davis’ Children’s Hospital, learning exposure-based therapies from leading researchers, and learning to apply those from amazing clinical supervisors.
+Since beginning private practice, Dr. Holland has earned specialized certification in Exposure and Response Prevention (ERP) for OCD and related disorders through The International OCD Foundation.
+In addition to clinical work, he has taught and trained graduate students in cognitive behavioral therapy at SMU and UTSW, receiving an award for excellence in teaching during for a master’s level CBT course he taught at UT Southwestern.

 Dr. Holland has been working with kids and adolescents in some capacity since he began teaching swimming lessons at 15.
 He likes to spend his free time with his daughter, an art-loving elementary schooler, and his partner, who is a neuroscientist working on her postdoctoral fellowship.